 The easy-to-use, feature-rich, e-mail opt-in plugin offers incredible value for the money.

 In closing, if you would like to purchase the Bloom plugin, you can do so by clicking here.
 This e-mail opt-in plugin costs $89, which is part of the Elegant Themes membership.
 With that membership, you get this plugin for free to use on as many websites as you wish, even after your membership expires.To explore the benefits of an Elegant Themes membership, you may wish to read an article I have recently written, entitled, “7 Reasons To Get a Membership with Elegant Themes“.
-If you have any questions or comments, I encourage you to post your comment below.
+To learn more about the Bloom plugin offered by Elegant Themes, click on the banner below.